jshinnn/cs124-labs-test/lab3/lab3_informationretrieval.md

 If you prioritize precision, your classifier will minimize *false positives*, meaning it will try not to mis-identify benign speech as toxic.
 This means the comments you classify as toxic are likely to be actually toxic – but you might miss some toxic comments.

 If you prioritize recall, your classifier will minimize *false negatives*, meaning it will try not to mis-identify toxic speech as benign.
 This means your classifier will correctly classify most of the existing toxic comments as toxic, but might be over-eager, and classify benign comments as toxic as well.

-7. Discuss the tradeoff between precision and recall in the hate speech classifier, which you would prioritize, and why.

 Now that you’ve played around with definitions of precision and recall, it’s time to come up with your own scenarios.